509dave16/sam-tic-tac-toe/README.md

 ##Terms
 - Action: Business Logic initiated by the View(State Representation) or NAP that can perform side effects as part of computing the dataset that is to be presented as an 'intent' to the Model.
-- Model: Holds the Application Model and is responsible for mutating itself based on it's current values, the Control State, and the presented dataset.
+- Model: Holds the Application Model and is responsible for mutating itself based on it's current values, the active Control State, and the presented datasets.
-- State(Control State): Indicates the current context of the Application.
-Is responsible for rendering State Representation and initiating NAPs with Model values, as well as mapping Actions to State Rep.
+- State(Control State): Indicates the current state of the Application.
 - NAP: Next Action Predicates are triggered based on the Control State and current Model Values given.
 - State Representation: Given Model Values and Actions based on the Control State, it should render a View that can initiate only 'allowable' Actions.